projectkudu/KuduCalf/README.markdown

 ### Kudu Calf

-Kudu Calf is used to deploy children sites from a paren Kudu site
+Kudu Calf is used to deploy children sites from a parent Kudu site

 ### Documentation